 Stretching and shaping Pizza al Taglio

-When you’re ready to make pizza, lightly flour your countertop.
+When your dough is ready, lightly flour your countertop.
 Then, carefully move the dough from the rising container.
-You want to be careful to preserve all the nice bubbles and air inside the dough produced during the fermentation process.
-Using a dough scraper is useful.
+You want to be careful to preserve all the nice bubbles and air pockets inside the dough produced during the fermentation process.
+Using a dough scraper makes it easier.

 On the countertop, sprinkle flour over the pizza dough.
 This will prevent the dough from sticking to your fingers.
 Then, lightly press the dough to flatten it evenly, using the tip of your fingers.
 But unlike Neapolitan-style pizza, start from the edge and work your way into the middle.
 You want the pizza to have an event thickness, not just a tall and puffy rim.